3 Approaches to Consider for Building Engagement Across Departments

 Building engagement is a challenge for almost every organization when it comes to business continuity planning.
 Sometimes it seems like it would be easier to create the whole plan alone, but we all know that in order to be effective, the organizational resilience plan needs to have input from all areas of the organization.

 There are three approaches that risk managers and continuity managers consider when trying to build engagement.
 They are fear, framework, and reinforce and support.
 There are benefits to all, but which approach has the most lasting and productive impact for building enterprise engagement of your business continuity planning process?
 Below are some details on each, and an approach that has proven successful with clients.
-If you have any questions or would like further information, then don't hesitate to contact Virtual Corp today.
+If you have any questions or would like further information, please do not hesitate to contact Virtual Corporation today.

 Approach 1: Fear